Wednesday, 26 May 2010

-Near the church we asked a pair of women about the gîte, and they both knew where it was, and pointed us in opposite directions.
+Near the church we asked a pair of women for directions to the gîte, and they both confidently pointed, in opposite directions.
 Eventually the younger woman deferred to the bent, blind older one, who turned out to be right.

 We continued to a wide semicircular square with pleasant gardens, a bar and a boulangerie.
 With the help of these shopkeepers we found the gîte in a fine old house just opposite, and knocked, but there was no reply.

 It was starting to rain so we retired to the bar, a rather dark, austere room, and drank coffee in the company of a few local layabouts and the barmaid.